Piriformis Syndrome

 • Is an aching sensation or discomfort in the buttocks or hip area.

-• Back pain in the thigh calf and foot.
+• Back pain in the thigh, calf and foot.

 • Walking upstairs or on inclines causes pain.

-• Pain during bowel motions is possible.
+• Pain during bowel movements is possible.

 • Increased discomfort after prolonged sitting.